September 17, 2022

 - And much, much more!!

-8:00 am – 5:00 pm: Guest Registration required at arrival (Akta Lakota Museum & Cultural Center)
+8:00 am – 5:00 pm: Guest Registration required only once at arrival (Akta Lakota Museum & Cultural Center)

 5:00 pm: President Presentation (Rec Center)

-8:00 am – 5:00 pm: Guest Registration required once (Akta Lakota Museum & Cultural Center)
+8:00 am – 5:00 pm: Guest Registration for new arrivals (Akta Lakota Museum & Cultural Center)

 9:15 am – 11:30 am: Cultural Activities (Rec Center and Akta Lakota Museum & Cultural Center)